 Each year business areas are canvassed and Business Property Statements are mailed by the Assessor to most commercial, industrial, and professional firms.
 Property statements (agriculture, business, apartment, boats and aircraft) provide a basis for determining property assessments for fixtures and equipment.
-Any business owner to whom the Assessor sends a written request to do so must complete, sign and file a Business Property Statement that lists the cost of supplies, equipment, and fixtures at each business location as of the lien date.
-Additionally, anyone owning business personal property with a cost exceeding $100,000 must also file a Business Property Statement whether or not the Assessor requests they do.
+Any business owner the Assessor sends a written request to must complete, sign and file an original Business Property Statement.
+It must list the cost of supplies, equipment, and fixtures at each business location as of January 1.
+Additionally, anyone owning business personal property with a cost exceeding $100,000 must file a Business Property Statement whether or not the Assessor requests they do.
 Most statements can be filed online via e-SDR.

 Beginning in 2015, many of the “low” or “no value” property statements will not be mailed out annually.
 If you do not receive your property statement by the end of March, call our office to confirm if you fall into that category.
 If you have moved, sold, closed or bought new equipment, fill out Form FCA 3033, located in the Personal Property section of the forms page.